CapsAdmin/NattLua/README.md

 ]]
 ```

-The ref keyword here means that the `cfg` variable would be passed in as a type reference.
-In this context it's similar to how type arguments in a generic function is passed to the function itself.
-If we removed the ref keyword, the output of the function would be inferred to `{ string = string }` because str would become a non literal string.
+The `ref` keyword means that the `cfg` variable should be passed in as a type reference.
+This is similar to how type arguments in a generic function is passed to the function itself.
+If we removed the `ref` keyword, the output of the function is be inferred to be `{ string = string }` because `str` would become a non literal string.

-We can also enforce the output type of parse by writing `parse(str: ref string): {[string] = string}`, but if you don't it will be inferred.
+We can also add a return type to `parse` by writing `parse(str: ref string): {[string] = string}`, but if you don't it will be inferred.

 When the analyzer detects an error, it will try to recover from the error and continue.
 For example: